stanford-rc/lustre-migrator/README.md

     1. A campaign is defined with a set of `scan_paths`.
     2. The leader primes a Redis `scan` queue with these paths.
     3. Workers pop paths from the `scan` queue and run `lfs find` to discover files on the target OSTs.
-    4. Discovered files are pushed to a Redis `migrate` queue.
+    4. Discovered files are pushed to a Redis `migrate` queue, and a global `discovered` counter is incremented.
-    5. Workers pop file paths from the `migrate` queue and execute `lfs migrate` on them.
+    5. Workers pop file paths from the `migrate` queue, execute `lfs migrate`, and update `succeeded`, `skipped`, or `failed` counters based on the result.

 ---